faizan35/Kubernetes_Mastery_Hub/04-Workloads-Resource/01-Deployment/03-Adv-Deployment-Strat.md

 ## 2. Canary Deployments:

 Idea
-: new version if first used by a small group of users (the **"canary"**) before deploying it to the entire user base.
+: new version is first released for small group(for 20% users), if it perfoms correctly, then gradually increase the percentage of user.

 Implementation
 : Achieved by creating multiple Deployments with different versions and gradually shifting traffic from the old to the new version.